-- 1. To consider the recruitment criteria and procedure for persons with appropriate qualifications to be nominated the directors of the Company, and the selection of persons in line with the determined nomination process to be proposed to the Board of Directors for being further appointed or proposed to the meeting of shareholders for appointment, as the case may be, as well as to allow the minority of shareholders to nominate any persons for consideration and selection by the meeting of shareholders. - 2.
+- To consider the recruitment criteria and procedure for persons with appropriate qualifications to be nominated the directors of the Company, and the selection of persons in line with the determined nomination process to be proposed to the Board of Directors for being further appointed or proposed to the meeting of shareholders for appointment, as the case may be, as well as to allow the minority of shareholders to nominate any persons for consideration and selection by the meeting of shareholders. - 2.
 To consider the recruitment criteria and procedure for persons with appropriate qualifications to be nominated the Managing Director and to carry out the recruitment and selection of persons in accordance with the determined nomination process to be proposed to the Board of Directors for appointment. - 3.
 To review the succession plan for Managing Director on regular basis. - 4.
 To set up remuneration criteria for directors, member of sub-committee. - 5.
 To consider and propose remunerations offered to directors and member of Sub-committee be proposed to the Board of Directors with consent to be further proposed to the meeting of shareholders of the Company for approval. - 6.
 To consider salaries and revision of salary rates, as well as other remunerations offered to the Managing Director, which shall be further proposed to the Board of Directors for approval. - 7.
 To set up the yearly work performance guidelines for the Board of Directors, Sub-committee, Managing Director, regarding particular duties, responsibilities and risks occurred. - 8.
 To perform other duties as specifically assigned by the Board of Directors.

-6) Executive Management Team
+6. Executive Management Team

-As of 31 December 2017, the Management Team of the Company consisted of 9 following members:
+As of 31 December 2018, the Management Team of the Company consisted of 8 following members:

-No. Name of Directors Position 1.
-Mr. Tat Wanakornkul Managing Director 2.
-Mr. Somkiat Twiltermsup Deputy Managing Director of Marketing 3.
-Mr. Kriangsak Phattarakosol Deputy Managing Director of Raw Material 4.
-Mr. Issara Twiltermsup Assistant Managing Director of Corporate Affairs 5.
-Mr. Rangsan Twiltermsup Assistant Managing Director of Supply Chain 6.
-Mr. Dumrong Putiput Technical and Project Director 7.
-Mr. Rakkiti Tanglamlert Chief Financial Officer 8.
-Mr. Anusit Bowornnimit Business Development Director 9.
-Ms. Surawee Puangthong Senior Finance Manager
+No. Name of Executive Management Position 1 Mr. Takon Tawintermsup Acting Managing Director 2 Mr. Somkiat Twiltermsup Deputy Managing Director of Marketing 3 Mr. Kriangsak Phattarakosol Deputy Managing Director of Raw Material 4 Mr. Issara Twiltermsup Assistant Managing Director of Corporate Affairs 5 Mr. Rangsan Twiltermsup Assistant Managing Director of Supply Chain 6 Mr. Rathavudh Sae-Tang Assistant Managing Director of Marketing 7 Mr. Rakkiti Tanglamlert Chief Financial Officer 8 Ms. Surawee Puangthong Senior Finance Manager